 Penn State University Libraries Undergraduate Research Award

-The University Libraries supports undergraduate research by ensuring the students have access to academic journals, books, and other outside sources they need to be successful.
+The University Libraries support undergraduate research by ensuring the students have access to academic journals, books, and other outside sources they need to be successful.
 We recognize outstanding student work through The University Libraries Undergraduate Research Award.
-Judging will prioritize and rank projects that showcase accomplished and exemplar information literacy skills.
+Judging will prioritize and rank projects that showcase accomplished and exemplary information literacy skills.

 Sustainability Award

 The Sustainability Award will be presented to the student research or activity that directly addresses one or more of the United Nation’s 17 Sustainable Development Goals.
-Judging will prioritize and rank projects that: show creative or novel approaches toward one or more goals; have the potential to raise awareness about sustainability issues; or have potential to positively impact and improve existing sustainability interventions.
+Judging will prioritize and rank projects that show creative or novel approaches toward one or more goals, have the potential to raise awareness about sustainability issues or have the potential to positively impact and improve existing sustainability interventions.
 Applicants should include a sentence in their abstract identifying which sustainability goal is most relevant and any secondarily relevant to their project.

-For more information, contact Lara LaDage, Undergraduate Research Coordinator, at [email protected].
+For more information, contact Lisa Emili, Director of Honors and Undergraduate Research, at [email protected].